Menomonee Falls, Wisconsin

-Menomonee Falls is a village in Waukesha County, Wisconsin, United States, and is part of the Greater Milwaukee area.
-The population was 38,527 at the 2020 census, making it the most populous village in Wisconsin.
-It is the fourth largest community in Waukesha County.
+Menomonee Falls is a village in Waukesha County, Wisconsin, United States.
+Its population was 38,527 at the 2020 census, making it the most-populous village in Wisconsin.
+It is part of the Milwaukee metropolitan area.
+The Fortune 500 retailer Kohl's is headquartered in the village.

 History

-Early 1800s

 The area that became Menomonee Falls was first inhabited by Native Americans, including the people of the Menominee and Chippewa tribes.
 The town of Menomonee was created in December 1839.

-Late 1800s

 The Menomonee Falls area continued to grow throughout the 1870s.
 By 1890, the population of the area was 2,480.
 In 1892, a section of the town of Menomonee was incorporated as the village of Menomonee Falls.
-In 1894 the first village board was elected and the first village fire department formed.
+In 1894, the first village board was elected and the first village fire department formed.
 After becoming a village, many important buildings were built, including the village hall/fire station, Menomonee Falls High School, and the Wisconsin Sugar Factory.
 The Wisconsin Sugar Factory employed as many as 500 laborers and produced up to 15 million pounds of sugar annually.

-Early 1900s

 The first public telephone service was offered in 1902; a local electricity plant offered a substitute for kerosene lamps by 1907; water mains were installed in the 1910s; and the first sewer lines were laid in 1924.
 New neighborhoods were developed and the Menomonee Falls Public Library was built.
 The village's second bank, the Farmers and Merchants Bank, was established in 1908 by attorney Samuel A. Connell.
 By 1910, automobiles started being sold in the village, which led to an increase in paved roads.
 By 1919, Highway 15 connected Menomonee Falls to Milwaukee and Illinois and, by 1922, to Green Bay.

 In the early 20th century, a new municipal building was built to house village offices, the fire department, the police department, and a new Menomonee Falls Public Library.
 A subdivision named Hiawatha Heights added 58 single-family homes with 95% of the home buyers relocating from Milwaukee.
-By 1940, the population had come to 3,674.
+By 1940, the population had risen to 3,674.
 Along with all of this, the building of shopping areas had begun, including the Hiawatha Shopping Center, which today can be seen along Appleton Avenue, with Krueger's Entertainment and Pop's Custard as the main attractions.
+In the 1950s, more subdivisions were built, and US 41 was completed.
+This increased the attractiveness of Menomonee Falls, as an easy commute to Milwaukee jobs was now possible.
+In 1958, the village of Menomonee Falls annexed the remainder of the Town of Menomonee, which increased the total area from 2 to 32 square miles and the population from 4,500 to 12,000.